nsolerieu/text-the-internet/README.md

 - Download the index file and open it in a text editor, duh
 - Edit my silly placeholder content - basic `HTML` knowledge required
-- `<br>` are use to create the line break between bubble and allow the text like indent
+- Create `message-group` and add `interstitial` to pace the story
 - Use `unicode` for emoji - like **&#128406;**
 - To set the dark theme, just add the `dark-mode` class to the `<body>`
-- Get fancy and tweak the `CSS` it's at the top of the file
+- Get fancy and tweak, the `CSS` it's at the top of the file